 – Farmer Pablo Salas (Pejivalle)

-GOAL: To plant hundreds of thousands trees to feed millions of people.
+Goal: To plant millions of trees to feed billions of people.

 Jungle Project’s mission has been to provide a community-based agroforestry model by planting trees, training farmers, and cultivating healthy and delicious products.
-Please help us spread the word and expand the Scale-Up Program.
+Please help us spread the word and expand our mission of Trees, Training, and Trade!